kibbthefox/K1-Monophonic-Sampler/README.md

 ## Opening Instructions
 ### MacOS
 Only one version of MacOS has been tested (Intel).
 The version it was tested on was Ventura 13.7.8.
+This version has been tested multiple times.

 To open, uncompress the zip, and right click on the file.
 Select "Open" and then it will open up a window.
 Click "Open" again and then the program will open.
 You mat need to right click and select "Open" twice if the window below shows up without the "Open" button.